CondeNast/recipe_plugin/plugin/readme.txt

 2.0 Features Release

 * Move to Schema.org/Recipe from hrecipe microformat
-* Bold and Italic formatting of ingredients, instructions, summary and note
+* Bold and Italic formatting of ingredients, instructions, summary and notes
 * Confirm stability on WP 3.3.1

 1.41 Bugfix Release